joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Designer Onboarding.md

 - What is the differences between Countinous Delivery VS Countinous Deployment: [video](https://www.youtube.com/watch?v=93raARQl8PE)
 - What is Helm: [video](https://www.youtube.com/watch?v=9cwjtN3gkD4)

-## GitLab Product: Benefits and Demos :technologist:
+## GitLab Product: Benefits and Demos :tv:

 Optional: If you'd like to learn more about the product outside your stage, the Sales org has created a series of excellent overviews around who uses GitLab and how they benefit from it.
 Learning about the product from the perspective of benefits will help you understand JTBD too.
 Feel free to bookmark these and dive deeper after you feel more comfortable.